THREEhundo/dom-manipulation/Tic-Tac-Toe/README.md

 Solution -> classList.replace() switches between show & hide for the corresponding messages.

 Problem -> Create modal to allow player to enter their name.
-Solution -> Use modal & form
+Solution -> Use modal

+Problem -> Implement restart button